Self Love: Nurturing our #1 Relationship (AUDIO)

 I met with Surya amongst the palm trees of Paradise Island.
 Birds chirped.
 People chanted in nearby pavilions.
 Airplanes flew overhead, destined for Nassau’s busy international airport.
 Surya was always calm, always peaceful: an oasis of grace amidst the Bahamian heat as she explained how loving your(S)elf is really about loving everyone else.

-Born and raised in Ontario, Amanda Follett Hosgood graduated from Carleton University’s journalism program in 1997 and headed west to Canmore, Alberta where she worked as reporter and assistant editor at the Canmore Leader and Banff Crag & Canyon.
+Amanda Follett Hosgood is the editor of Culturally Modified.
+Born and raised in Ontario, she graduated from Carleton University’s journalism program in 1997 and headed west to Canmore, Alberta where she worked as reporter and assistant editor at the Canmore Leader and Banff Crag & Canyon.
 In 2006, she moved farther north and west to Smithers, B.C., completing a Master of Arts in Communication Specializing in International and Intercultural Communication through Royal Roads University in Victoria, B.C in 2009.
-Amanda is a freelance writer, communications specialist and the editor at Culturally Modified.
 She lives with her family in the perpetually unfinished straw-bale home they built just outside Smithers.Amanda Follett Hosgood